- Lifestyle – including smoking, alcohol and caffeine consumption, use of narcotics and stress

 Normal Saline Sonogram

 Saline sonograms are more comfortable when your bladder is empty.
-Although you may experience mild to moderate cramping, it subsides quickly upon completion removal of the probe.
-Although other side effects may include infection, perforation of the uterus, cervical bleeding, abdominal pain and/or fever, they occur in fewer than 1% of cases.
+Although you may experience mild to moderate cramping, it subsides quickly upon completion and removal of the probe.

 The HSG is a diagnostic procedure performed by a radiologist in an outpatient setting.
 To prepare for the procedure, a speculum is used so the cervix and vagina can be swabbed with an antiseptic to help avoid infection that may occur from insertion of a thin tube.
 A dye is injected through the tube, outlining your uterine cavity and fallopian tubes.
 The fluid’s progress is viewed on a monitor and a series of x-rays record its flow, identifying any tubal obstructions or other structural problems.
 In some cases, in vitro fertilization (IVF) is recommended because it involves harvesting eggs directly from the follicles before they are released into the fallopian tubes where they can be fertilized.